How to Take Screenshots with PowerPoint (2023)

 The Screen Recording tool is a helpful feature in PowerPoint that allows you to capture whatever is in your screen as you work with PowerPoint.

-How to take a screenshot in Windows using PowerPoint and save it as a recording?
+How to capture the screen on Windows using PowerPoint and save it as a recording?
 To capture your screen in PowerPoint, just click the Insert tab in the Ribbon.
 Then, under Images, click on the Capture option.
 This action will display a drop-down and this will show the windows opened on the desktop, so you can select which you want to take a screenshot of.
 To finish taking a screenshot in Windows using PowerPoint, you can also select the Screen crop option at the bottom.

 Just click and drag the mouse pointer over any area on the screen that you want to capture.
 Then, PowerPoint will automatically show the captured screenshot in the presentation.
 You can save the image to your computer by clicking on the image and selecting Save as Image.